Keegan Akin

-Keegan Lee Akin (born April 1, 1995) is an American professional baseball pitcher for the Baltimore Orioles of Major League Baseball (MLB).
+Keegan Lee Akin (/'eɪkɪn/ AY-kin; born April 1, 1995) is an American professional baseball pitcher for the Baltimore Orioles of Major League Baseball (MLB).
 He made his MLB debut in 2020.

 Amateur career

 Akin attended Bullock Creek High School in Midland, Michigan, and Western Michigan University, where he played college baseball for the Western Michigan Broncos.
 He played collegiate summer baseball with the Chillicothe Paints of the Prospect League in 2014.
 In 2015, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League.

 Professional career

 Minor Leagues

 The Baltimore Orioles selected Akin in the second round of the 2016 Major League Baseball draft.
 He signed with the Orioles, receiving a $1.17 million signing bonus.
 Akin made his professional debut with the Aberdeen IronBirds and spent all of 2016 there, posting a 1.04 ERA in 26 innings.
 He spent 2017 with the Frederick Keys where he pitched to a 7–8 record and 4.14 ERA in 21 starts, and he spent 2018 with the Bowie Baysox, going 14–7 with a 3.27 ERA in 25 starts.
 He spent 2019 with the Norfolk Tides, going 6–7 with a 4.73 ERA and 131 strikeouts over 112 1/3 innings.

 The Orioles added Akin to their 40-man roster following the 2019 season.